martinda/simple-scm-plugin/README.md

-A Simple skeleton SCM plugin for Jenkins
+A simple skeleton SCM plugin for Jenkins
 ====

-Thus plugin is a simple skeleton of an SCM plugin for [Jenkins](http://jenkins-ci.org), that you can build using Gradle 2.9, or maven.
+This plugin is a simple skeleton of an SCM plugin for [Jenkins](http://jenkins-ci.org), that you can build using Gradle 2.9, or maven.

 This work is based on two tutorials: